gytcrt/randomwalk/content/notes/index.md

 ---
 Short notes from what I read or what pops up in my head when I am in front of my task, walking out side, taking subway or waiting for someone.

-When a note is quoted, it's from somewhere/someone else.
-Otherwise, it's from me.

 > "Alternative data offers the opportunity to work with truly unique,hard-to-process datasets.
 Remember, data that is hard to store, manipulate, and operate is always the most promising.
 You will recognize that a dataset may be useful if it annoys your data